Can you punch a hole into ice if you dive underneath it?

-If it’s a really (and yes, we mean really!) thin layer of ice then you potentially can get through.
+If it’s a really (and yes, we mean really!) a thin layer of ice then you potentially can get through.
 Otherwise, there’s pretty much no way as you can’t get enough power to break the ice.

 Technically, you might have a chance to get through the ice with a pointy and sharp knife.
 Yet, even that often won’t work.
 The ice is way strong and sturdier than you would expect and anything thicker than a few millimeters will simply be too think and sturdy to get through.

 All energy you can create to push against the ice is pretty much immediately lost once you hit the ice.
-And while you might think that the layer of ice is not very thick, it unfortunately is spread out pretty wide.
+And while you might think that the layer of ice is not very thick, it, unfortunately, is spread out pretty wide.
 And that absorbs pretty much any energy you can bring up from underneath.

 Breaking glass works the same

 It’s similar to the windshield of your car.
-You might think that a strong push against he glass or even a stroke with a hammer would break it.
+You might think that a strong push against the glass or even a stroke with a hammer would break it.
 Yet, that’s not the case.
 The energy from the stroke or push gets absorbed as you’re not able to concentrate the energy in a little pin-point.
 Using instead a nail that you hold against the glass and then stroke the nail even pretty lightly with a hammer will get the glass to crack.

 Don’t ask how we know this….
 Let’s just go with: we do…

 So, in short, ice diving can be amazing and fun but there are risks to it.
-Breaking through the ice sounds like a nice emergency plan yet don’t count on it.
-If you’re running out of air and have a frozen sheet of ice above your head you will be in trouble!
+Breaking through the ice sounds like a nice emergency plan yet doesn’t count on it.
+If you’re running out of the air and have a frozen sheet of ice above your head you will be in trouble!